 It is common for people to reach for sharp implements in the pursuit of clean fingernails.
 While these tools may fit easily into these small areas, there are some risks associated with these cleaning methods.
 Injury is a common result of using a sharp implement, and sometimes people only push debris further under the nail bed instead of removing it.

 A stiff-bristled nail brush is the best tool for cleaning under fingernails.
 The bristles are firm enough to remove debris without causing injury.
-This implement is also affordable.
+This implementation is also affordable.

 An Effective Cleaning Process